sebermann/php-typed-enum/README.md

 ];
 ```

-All methods treat the constant names or *keys* as case-insensitive.
+All methods treat key arguments as case-insensitive, so you can pass `'YELLOW'`
+as well as `'yellow'`.

 ## Static Usage